craftingcity/The-Known-World/November 01 23.md

 ### Intro

-When last we left our heroes...
+When last we left our heroes

 ### What does the World Know?